 The long awaited building is a joint scheme between East Sussex Fire and Rescue Service, Sussex Police and Lewes District Council, which will share the facility, bringing more people into the town centre.

-East Sussex Fire and Rescue Service bought land in Meeching Road for the development.
+East Sussex Fire and Rescue Service bought the land in Meeching Road for the development.

-People are being invited to view and comment on the plans at an exhibition from 10am to 3pm at the Hillcrest Centre in Hillcrest Road.
+People are being invited to view and comment on the plans at the exhibition from 10am to 3pm at the Hillcrest Centre in Hillcrest Road.

-The new building will replace the dated fire station at Fort Road and will mean district council staff move out of their office in Fort Road.
+The new building will replace the dated fire station at Fort Road and will mean district council staff move out of their office, also in Fort Road.